-In Minnesota, a divorce (legally called a “dissolution of marriage”) can take anywhere from several weeks to a few months to even years to finalize.
-To determine a realistic timeline, you’ll need to take into account how much you and your spouse agree on the terms of your divorce.
-You will have to resolve issues such as how property should be divided, who should be responsible for the debt, what the custody arrangements should be, how much should be paid in child support, etc.
+To determine a realistic timeline for a divorce in Minnesota, you’ll need to take into account how much you and your spouse agree on the terms of your divorce.
+You will have to resolve issues such as how property should be divided, who should be responsible for debt, what the custody arrangements should be, how much should be paid in child support, and more.

-Factors that determine the length of a divorce in Minnesota
+What factors determine the length of a divorce in Minnesota?

 How can you speed up the divorce process?

-If your divorce is uncontested, you and your spouse also have two options that take much less time than traditional divorce proceedings.
-These are a summary dissolution and a dissolution by joint petition.
+If your divorce is uncontested, you and your spouse have two options: a summary dissolution or a dissolution by joint petition.

-A summary dissolution allows you to get a divorce within 30 days of filing a divorce petition.
+A summary dissolution allows you to get a divorce in 30 days.
 The process is simple, accelerated, and doesn’t require you to set foot in a courtroom.
-However, you must meet strict requirements to be eligible.
-To qualify, you must meet the following conditions:
+However, you must meet strict requirements to be eligible:

 Does Minnesota have a mandatory waiting period or require separation before divorce?